 The painful truth is that the entire civilian world has failed to meet humankind’s environmental challenge.
 The sole remaining possibility lies in the non-civilian world: the military.
 As discussed here, only this state component has the means of coercion, the organization, the discipline, and potentially the will to replace the current rulers.
 This is truly our last chance, so let me describe how military intervention might work.

-In brief, military intervention is needed to bridge the temporal gap between the removal of the capitalist class and the full development of a sustainable ruling class.
+In brief, military intervention is needed to bridge the temporal gap between the removal of the capitalist class and the full development of a sustainable ruling group.
 It is a stopgap, not a permanent solution.

 Once the military has seized control of the nation’s key centers of power, authority, and influence it will immediately initiate the geoengineering projects required to restore the Earth’s energy balance.
 These actions will hopefully avert the impending climate and ocean catastrophes.
 The military will then proceed to the more difficult and longer-term process of decreasing the economy’s environmental impact to a sustainable level.
 This will entail reduced consumption, increased efficiencies, and a decline in population.
 These steps are discussed here.

 The military’s guiding principle in restructuring the economy will be minimal effective change.
 This means that the capitalist system will be modified only to the extent necessary for sustainability.
 Based on this principle, business will be a prominent feature of the new economy.
 The environmental scourge is not private economic ownership, but rather the irrational expansion of economic activities demanded by capitalist logic.
-If business leaders can fully adapt to environmental constraints they will be permitted to produce much of the economy’s reduced output for profit.
+If business leaders can adapt to environmental constraints they will be permitted to produce much of the economy’s reduced output for profit.

 Protecting the people is the core rationale for military intervention, so popular interests will be faithfully served as these events unfold.
 A major concern is the loss of employment as the economy contracts.
 The military will therefore ensure that the remaining work opportunities are fairly distributed and that workers receive an adequate income stream if they are temporarily unemployed.
 Note also that economic growth will no longer be available to mask excessive inequality.
 The military will thus be compelled to improve economic equity in order to maintain social stability.
-This is an important point: a stable contractionary society is by necessity more equitable that a stable expansionary society.
+This is an important point: a stable sustainable society is by necessity more equitable that a stable capitalist society.

 The exact nature of military intervention will vary with circumstances, so this broad description must suffice.
 A few concrete details are provided in this proposed public statement by the United States military to explain its seizure of power in that country.